 There are plenty of varying levels of monsters in Vampyr, each one more than capable and willing to tear you a new one.

-Rogue Skal: The most basic of the vampire race.
+The most basic of the vampire race.
 They’re pretty much the ugly version of the Rookie.
-But in saying this, they can deal some heavy damage and are just as unpredictable than the human foes.
-Best to use blood and shadow attacks on this lot if you don’t want to fall victim to their physical resistances.
+But in saying this, they can deal some heavy damage and are just as unpredictable as human foes.
+Best to use blood and shadow attacks on this lot if you don’t want to fall victim to their physical resistance.

-One thing that is for certain, do not get arrogant when it comes to fighting in this game.
-Be careful and don’t let the enemies get out of your sight least you end up their dinner.
-This game, for me, is one of the more enjoyable souls-like games I have played and is easier to manage than most.
+One thing is for certain, do not get arrogant when it comes to fighting in Vampyr.
+Be careful and don’t let the enemies get out of your sight, lest you end up as their dinner.
+This game is one of the more enjoyable souls-like games I have played and is easier to manage than most.
 Now you may be thinking “This doesn’t sound much like a souls-like” and you’re not wrong but not quite correct either.

 The blood experience points are what you use to level up your powers/abilities to become a stronger more talented vampire and just like in Dark Souls, you require more and more in order to level up.
-Sometimes I am grateful that there isn’t just a floating mass of bloody-experience waiting for my beat-up body to retrieve it, but it does make it all the more exhilarating trying to get them before you die next.
+Sometimes I am grateful that there isn’t just a floating mass of bloody experience waiting for my beat-up body to retrieve it.
+However, it does make it all the more exhilarating trying to get them before you die next.

 In regards to the blood points needed in order to use your powers.
 This is definitely more frustrating than losing experience points, as it’s a bit more difficult to get them up unless you’re clever.
 I often found myself frantically searching for rats so that I could get what little blood I could, so I had a vague sense of hope going into battle.
 If you had the right abilities and upgrades on your weapons, you should be fine but you’ll still be upset when you die and the bar is near empty.